chew-z/copilot-proxy/docs/architecture_overview.md

 ## Conclusion

 Copilot Proxy demonstrates a well-architected Go application that balances simplicity with functionality.
-The clean separation of concerns, optimized HTTP handling, and thoughtful configuration management make it a robust bridge between local development tools and cloud-based AI services.
-The architecture supports both development flexibility and production reliability through its modular design and performance optimizations.
+The clean separation of concerns, optimized HTTP handling, thoughtful configuration management, and context-aware request processing make it a robust bridge between local development tools and cloud-based AI services.
+The architecture supports both development flexibility and production reliability through its modular design, performance optimizations, and comprehensive error handling with proper client disconnection detection.